chrismainey/chrismainey/README.md

 2020, focussing on methods for analysing incident reporting data in the NHS using multi-level models, Generalized Additive Models, tree and random forest methods and natural language processing (NLP).
 I also have a strong interest in training and teaching.
+I'm a senior fellow of the NHS-R community and member of their technical advisory group.

 I’m particularly into `R`, but skilled in SQL and several other languages.
 Skilling up in Python at the moment.